-European Directives obligate the EU Member States to undertake efforts to increase the share of renewable energy in the transport sector.
-In addition, they have imposed the obligation on fuel suppliers to reduce greenhouse gas emissions from their fuels by 6% in 2020.
+European Directives oblige the EU Member States to increase the share of renewable energy in the transport sector.
+They have additionally obliged fuel suppliers to reduce greenhouse gas emissions from their fuels by 6% in 2020.
 These obligations have been transposed into the Dutch legislation for Energy for Transport.

 Energy for Transport system

-In the Netherlands, the Energy for Transport obligations are met by a market mechanism.
+In the Netherlands, Energy for Transport obligations are met by a market mechanism.
 Companies that physically deliver renewable energy to the transport sector can claim their deliveries in the Energy for Transport Registry (REV: Register Energie voor Vervoer).
-The claiming companies thereby create renewable energy units (HBEs: hernieuwbare brandstofeenheden), which represent 1 gigajoule of renewable energy.
+These companies thereby create renewable energy units (HBEs: hernieuwbare brandstofeenheden), which represent 1 gigajoule of renewable energy.

-Companies that are subject to an obligation use the HBEs to comply with their obligation.
+Companies subject to an obligation use the HBEs to meet it.

-The Dutch Emissions Authority (NEa: Nederlandse Emissieautoriteit) has been the competent authority and supervising body for the Energy for Transport compliance system since 2011.
+The Dutch Emissions Authority (NEa: Nederlandse Emissieautoriteit) is the executive and supervising authority for the Energy for Transport compliance system since 2011.